ExpediaGroup/apiary-extensions/apiary-metastore-listener/README.md

 ### Example Messages

 #### Create table
-The following shows an example JSON message representing a "CREATE_TABLE" event:
+The following shows an example JSON message representing a "CREATE_TABLE" event when environment variable TABLE_PARAM_FILTER is set to `my_var.*`:

 	{
       "protocolVersion": "1.0",